Percy Jackson: An Age Gone By

 There was a still eerie silence, only the crackling fire giving off any noise to supplement the unnatural silence.
 Phoebe broke the silence, "Milady… please, what are you talking about?"

-Artemis sighed and sat down next to the fire, the girls nearest to her, Mara, and Christina shuffled over to make space.
+Artemis sighed, and sat down next to the fire, the girls nearest to her, Mara, and Christina, shuffled over to make space.
 She looked around her hunters, all forming a semicircle around the fire, with her at the center.
 Zoe paused and sat at the edge of the hunters, next to Phoebe.

 "It was long ago.
 In the fourth century B.C. where Greece was divided with itself, unification against the Persians long from Greek's thoughts.
 There were terrible wars raging throughout Greece, and mortals and monsters alike caused severe losses in the Hunt."
-Artemis glanced up at Zoe and Phoebe, whose expressions had darkened considerably in memories brought to the limelight.
+Artemis glanced up at Zoe and Phoebe, whose expressions had darkened considerably in memories that had been brought to the limelight.
 "Athens and Sparta had bloodied each other in the Peloponnesian War.
 Not long after, Thebes crushed Sparta, effectively ending their reign in the Peloponnese."

-Artemis braced herself, looking over her hunter's faces one last time before she let out a ragged breath.
+Artemis braced herself, looking over her hunter's faces one last time, before she let out a ragged breath.
 "I did not lie about tracking a great adversary.
 During Alexander's campaigns, I followed the armies' movements, beyond the Mediterranean, into the Far East on Zeus's orders.
 I journeyed above the Macedonian army into a realm of Monsters, Gods, and Goddesses that were unknown to us Greeks.
 During that time, I… I fell in love.
 I fell in love with… a man."

 Heat coursed through her face, as she finally admitted that fact.
 Blood rushed to her face and she hung her head, staring at the flickering fire, which seemed to shimmer at her admission.